Welcome to York Festival of Ideas 2023!

 Admission to events is on a first-come, first-served basis.
 Please be aware that as not everyone who asks for tickets uses them, and to make sure we have a good-sized audience, we send out more tickets than there are places.
 We do our best to get the numbers right, but unfortunately we occasionally have to disappoint people.
 Entry may be refused if the event has started or if the venue is full, so please do arrive on time.

 By the same token, sometimes spaces become available at the last minute.
-If you are interested in an event that is fully booked, we suggest you come along 15 minutes before the start of the event and make yourself known to a steward.
+If you are interested in an event that is fully booked, we suggest you come along 15 minutes before the start of the event and make yourself known to a member of the Festival team.
 Once all ticketed guests have been admitted, you may be offered a place.
-Please note that this is at the discretion of the event organisers as not all venues operate this system.
+Please note that this is at the discretion of the event organisers, as not all venues operate this system.